Perth Airport (Scotland): Circuits

 The published circuit directions are left-hand for runways 03, 09, 15 and right-hand 21, 27, 33.
-Circuit height is 1,000 feet AAL.
+Circuit height is 1,000 feet AAL (1,400 feet AMSL).

 Reporting points

 The standard ATZ reporting points are Perth Racecourse (at Scone), Stanley, Coupar Angus, Newburgh and Bridge of Earn.

 Airspace

 The airport is in the Scottish Centre (EGPX0839) area control centre.

 While Dundee Airport is 7.5 NM away, to the east, its category C instrument approach for runway 09 encroaches the Perth Airport ATZ at 1,800 feet AAL.
 This procedure is used by Dundee commercial and training traffic irrespective of the runway in use.
 In an easterly wind, traffic may come as far west as the Perth overhead.

 Jet aircraft regularly operate in the vicinity the airport due to its proximity to the former RAF Leuchars, 17 NM to the southeast.
 They can fly as low as 250 feet AAL.